erashed/ForkNet/README.md

 -> Input images are in MATLAB "*.mat" formats for easy use -> To Run Select Evaluation -> Evaluate Notebook
+-> If you are not familier with Mathematica Notebooks (*.nb), you can download free reader from here: http://www.wolfram.com/cdf-player/

 -----------------------------------------------------
 "ForkNet.nb"